The 100th (Prince of Wales' Royal Canadian)

 Verdala endemic fever, or Gastric remittent fever had all the hall marks of an infection with Brucella melitensis or Brucellosis.
 At the time the malady was attributed to defective drainage and poor ventilation of barrack rooms.
 The drains were cut out of the porous, soft Maltese limestone which became saturated with sewage.
 Noxious gases seeped out of the drains and infected soldiers sleeping in overcrowded rooms.
 On 5 June 1866, tents were pitched for the entire regiment to sleep in by night.
 This measure was said to have brought the fever to a halt.

-The 2nd Battalion The Prince of Wales's Leinster Regiment (Royal Canadians)
+The 2nd/The Prince of Wales' Leinster Regiment (Royal Canadians)

 1894 2nd/Prince of Wales Leinster

-The 2nd/Leinster Regiment left Aldershot on 9 Nov 1894 for Southampton.
-It embarked for Malta on the transport Victoria where it disembarked on 18 November.
+9 Nov 1894 The 2nd/Leinster Regiment left Aldershot for Southampton and embarked for Malta on the transport Victoria.
+It disembarked in Valletta on 18 November.
 The 2nd/Leinster Regiment relieved the 2nd/Royal Irish Rifles which left for India.